 4. Market research is not necessary to succeed in Agribusiness

-Remember, customers will not buy because you grow, instead, you grow because they will buy.
-The best way to find out is to conduct a thorough market research before venturing into farming.
+will buy.
+The best way to find out is to conduct a thorough market

 5. You look for demand when your produce has matured